IED92/boomtown/README.md

 # Boomtown 🏙

 Boomtown is an app that allows sharing between users.
 It uses peer-to-peer sharing which allows users to borrow items from other users.
-The users can submit thier own personal items to be available to borrow.
+The users can submit thier own personal items to be made available to borrow.

 ## Technologies Used:
 We used a variety of open source technologies and libraries: